makrai/notes/debnath-25-appraisal-to-affect-flow.md

 # Abstract

-* the multidimensional cognitive model of Appraisal Theory offers significant advantages for analyzing emotions in conversational contexts, addressing the challenges of inconsistent annotation methodologies
+* Appraisal Theory is a multidimensional cognitive model
+* significant advantages for analyzing emotions in conversational contexts, addressing the challenges of inconsistent annotation methodologies
 * we present AppraisePLM,
   * a regression and classification model trained on the crowd-EnVent corpus
   * outperforms existing models in predicting 21 appraisal dimensions
-    * including pleasantness, self-control, and alignment with social norms
+  * eg pleasantness, self-control, and alignment with social norms
 * We apply AppraisePLM to diverse conversation datasets spanning task-oriented dialogues, general-domain chit-chat, affect-specific conversations, and domain-specific affect analysis